Skip to main content

 tip

-To completely prevent the addition of new rules, pass controlElements={{ addRuleAction: () => null }} which will prevent the "+ Rule" button from rendering.
+To prevent adding new rules, use controlElements={{ addRuleAction: () => null }} to hide the "+ Rule" button.

 onAddGroup